 See my photos from Big Bear Snow Play

-For $25 you can go snow tubing the entire day on groomed slopes.
+For $35 you can go snow tubing the entire day on groomed slopes.
 The slopes at Big Bear Snow Play are good for tubing as they are pretty long and well maintained.
 In addition they have a moving carpet kind of lift which makes it a lot easier to go up the mountain.
 However, you cannot bring your own sled or inner tube here, because you can only use the tubes the company provides.
 While you can only do snow tubing here, Big Bear Snow Play is a good place for kids to enjoy the snow in SoCal for a day.

 Map of the Big Bear Snow Play Area in Big Bear, California

 When you’re planning your next trip to this area you can find discounted hotels in Big Bear or if you’re on a budget or can’t find any place in Big Bear, you can stay at my favorite hotel at the base of the San Bernandino Mountains.

 The snow play slopes at Alpine Slide are well groomed and great for small children.

 Photo credit: Alpine Slide